 1. Whether a keyword invokes a rich result / featured snippet

-2. Whether your content already appears for them
+2. Whether your content already appears in that result / snippet

 |Your content is appearing as an Amp result rich result|